 Events (recorded lock activities) can be programmed to occur at certain times.
-It is these times (for example, "every Tuesday at 5PM") that are referred to as TimeZones.
+It is these times (for example, "every Tuesday at 5PM") that are referred to as Time-Zones.
 TimeZones can be created manually through the keypad.
-In DL-Windows, you can create TimeZones, and link TimeZones to events.
+In DL-Windows, you can use the Schedule-TimeZone screen to create these TimeZones, and once created, you can link events to these TimeZones.